March 1, 2021

 Preventing and Reducing Disease Severity

-The currently accepted methods for preventing COVID-19 are wearing a mask and social distancing.
+The currently accepted methods for preventing COVID-19 are immunization and wearing a mask and social distancing.
 It has recently been emphasized that the latter method includes more than just keeping at least six feet away from others, but is also involves other factors:

 - Minimizing the duration of exposure